Got a minute to help? take our quick website survey >

 Advocate

-Even if you don’t have a right to an advocate, there are other types of advocacy that can support you to get your voice heard.
+Even if you don’t have a right to an advocate, there are other types of advocacy that can help you get your voice heard.

 See our page on advocacy for more information.

-This is when you agree to something, such as going into hospital or having treatment.
+This is when you agree to something, like going into hospital or having treatment.

 You can’t consent to something unless you are competent to (if you’re 15 or below), or you have capacity (if you’re 16 or above).